What is a VPN on iPhone? Your simple guide to iOS privacy

 Using a VPN helps iOS users enhance security on public Wi-Fi networks

-I often think about when I quickly check my work email or glance at my Apple Wallet details while grabbing a coffee; without a VPN on public Wi-Fi, sensitive info like my Apple ID password or credit card details could be vulnerable.
-With a VPN, that data is scrambled and unreadable to hackers.
+I often check work email or my Apple Wallet while grabbing coffee.
+Without a VPN on public Wi-Fi, sensitive information like my Apple ID or credit card details could be exposed.
+With a VPN, that data is scrambled and unreadable to hackers, protecting you from risks like identity theft.

 5.2.
-Superior online privacy and anonymity while browsing with Safari & other apps
+Stronger online privacy and anonymity in Safari & apps

-Even though Safari has excellent anti-tracking features, your iPhone's IP address can still reveal your general location and be used to track your online activity across various apps and sites.
-A VPN masks your iPhone's true IP address.
-This makes it significantly harder for ISPs, advertisers, and websites to build a profile based on your browsing.
+Even though Safari has excellent anti-tracking features, your iPhone’s IP address can still reveal your general location.
+A VPN masks your iPhone’s true IP address.
+This makes it significantly harder for your ISP (Internet Service Provider), advertisers, and websites to build a profile based on your browsing.

 Using a VPN helps iOS users achieve superior online privacy and anonymity